- Q: How does building roads reduce child deaths?

 - making infrastructure investments

-Investment in reducing child mortality by the International Development Association (IDA), the World Bank’s fund for the poorest countries, resulted in 310 million children being immunized over the last 10 years.
+Investment in reducing child mortality by the International Development Association (IDA), the World Bank’s fund for the poorest countries, resulted in nearly 600 million children being immunized from 2003 to 2013.

 Our Child Health Strategy